Index : S

 Father Hardon was a man of deep faith, tremendous learning, and great charity.
 He made a lasting and positive impact on the lives of literally thousands; on the lives of Cardinals, Bishops, priests, deacons, seminarians, consecrated men and women, and on laity from all walks of life - on Catholics, Protestants, Jews and Mohammedans - on atheists and agnostics.

-He went to the Jesuit college and entered the Society, as we call ourselves, in 1615, that would be the age of eighteen.
+"After some lapse of time, our conference this evening will be on St. John Francis Regis.
+In many ways he is the Cure de Ars of the Society of Jesus.
+He was born in 1597 in France… He went to the Jesuit college and entered the Society, as we call ourselves, in 1615, that would be the age of eighteen.
 From his days in the novitiate he had a reputation for being hard on himself and easy on everyone else.
 The comment, 'he vilifies himself beyond measure and he canonizes everyone else.'
 That surely is a mark of grace." - Fr.
 John A. Hardon, S.J.

 "Our conference today is on, for a change, a saint from the British Isles, John Ogilvie.
 He was born in Scotland of the nobility in 1589 and by that time Scotland had pretty well been lost to the Catholic Church so his up-bringing was Presbyterian.
 His father, to give him a better education than he could get in Scotland, sent him to the continent for education.
 Specifically, he went to France." - Fr.
 John A. Hardon, S.J.

 "But John the Baptist was by all accounts the principal figure after Christ Himself in the Gospels until the Church was founded.
 He is the last of the prophets of the Old Testament and the first of the prophets of the New.
-There are three features about John the Baptist that I believe the Church especially wants us to recognize and, as far as we can, imitate: Johns faith, humility and fearless courage." - Fr.
+There are three features about John the Baptist that I believe the Church especially wants us to recognize and, as far as we can, imitate: John’s faith, humility and fearless courage." - Fr.
 John A. Hardon, S.J.

 "Our plan here is to identify just five qualities of Saint Joseph.
 Each quality will be briefly described and then applied to ourselves.
 Of the twenty five invocations in the Litany of Saint Joseph, the ones on which we shall concentrate really cover all we know about the spouse of the Mother of God.
 Each invocation deserves a volume of commentary." - Fr.
 John A. Hardon, S.J.